pjlangley/typescript-scratchpad/polyfills/README.md

-The polyfills are from `core-js`; the imports are automatically handled by `@babel/preset-env` inconjunction with the `useBuiltIns: 'usage'` configuration: Babel will automatically import the required polyfills based on what's in the `package.json`'s `browserslist`.
+The polyfills are from `core-js`; the imports are automatically handled by `@babel/preset-env` inconjunction with the `useBuiltIns: 'usage'` configuration: Babel will automatically import the required polyfills based on the actual code usage, saving considerable boilerplate overhead, and decides what needs polyfilling, based on the `browserslist` values in `package.json`.